pjrclarke/snap/readme.md

 ### Bugs in the code ##

-- The opening page - Couldn't figure out how to centre on a vertical axis.
+- The opening page - Couldn't figure out how to center on a vertical axis.
 I found that display:flex and its properties were the best solution here.

 - The cards on easymode.html were shifting to the right slightly, realised as I had text-align: center; in the body, this was the issue.
 Removed and this fixed the issue.

 - When gameOver() was called.
 All of the functions were working.
-Apart from the cards we not flipping back over.
+Apart from the cards were not flipping back over.

 ```
 function gameOver () {